sapegin/sapegin.me/src/content/blog/faster-code-reviews.md

 Split big tasks into several diffs.
 Just reading 1000 lines of code will take a reviewer more than an hour and a cup of coffee.
 And each iteration will require another hour.
 It’s hard to say when a diff becomes too big, but the general rule of thumb is: the less experience you have, the smaller your diffs should be.

 By splitting a big task into smaller ones, you’ll get feedback faster, before you’ve spent too much time on a less than ideal implementation.
-Even better if you discuss, how you’re going to implement a complex feature, with a more experienced developer before you start working on it.
+Even better if you discuss, how you’re want to implement a complex feature, with a more experienced developer before you start working on it.

 ## Make sure your code is ready